shanjin14/MLND_Capstone/capstone_report_Ed1.md

 ### Improvement

 During the implementation and research, I found one of the new exploratory data analysis method called t-SNE(t-distributed Stochastic Neighbor Embedding) <sup>6</sup>, which can help us to visualize high dimension data in lower dimension space.
 I believe we could make further improvement in data pre-processing if we able to extract some pattern from the data via this method.

+Other than that, I would think we could run unsupervised learning such as k-mean clustering to see if have any natural clustering pattern for those datapoints with high test time(high "y").

 Besides, Another approach that I think that may worth to test is deep learning.
 I believe it would be worthwhile compare its result versus xgboost.